21st Century Skills Assessment FAQs

 What does this assessment evaluate?

-This assessment has been developed to evaluate student proficiency in the 21st Century Skills described by the ISTE NETS-S standards.
+The 21st Century Skills Assessment (21CSA) has been developed to evaluate student proficiency in the 21st Century Skills described by the ISTE NETS-S standards.
 Our assessment is aligned to all 24 standards in these six strands:

 - Creativity and Innovation

 - Critical Thinking, Problem Solving, and Decision Making

 Proficiency level for the elementary school version is 5th grade and for the middle school version is 8th grade.

 What is the reading level of the assessment?

 The elementary school reading level is set at 3rd grade.
 The middle school reading level is set at 6th grade.

 Students go to www.learning.com and enter their login credentials in the login box on the home page.
 Students may also use the Learning.com App on a compatible tablet device.
 For more information, download the Tablet App FAQ.